pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

     STATUS: deployed
     REVISION: 1
     ```
+    Refer to our generic [Helm documentation](../helm_install/#install-the-pachyderm-helm-chart) for more information on how to select your chart version.

     Pachyderm pulls containers from DockerHub.
 It might take some time
     before the `pachd` pods start.
 You can check the status of the